-Net neutrality is the principle behind a set of Federal Communications Commission (FCC) regulations enacted during the Obama administration mandating that internet service providers treat all online platforms, content and users equally.
-Simply put, the rules keep providers from setting fees and transmission speeds that favor some content sources over others.
-Proponents say this ensures fair competition and guarantees unimpeded access to all legal platforms and content for all users.
+Net neutrality is the principle behind a set of Federal Communications Commission (FCC) regulations enacted during the Obama administration mandating that Internet service providers treat all online platforms, content and users equally.
+Simply put, the rules kept providers from setting fees and transmission speeds that favored some content sources over others.
+Proponents say net neutrality rules ensure fair competition and guarantee unimpeded access to all legal platforms and content for all users.

-Current Trump-appointed FCC Chairman Ajit Pai is critical of net neutrality (also known as “open internet”), saying it is an overly restrictive and unnecessary set of regulations that is akin to “micromanaging” the internet.
-He argues removing the 2015 restrictions would benefit consumers and the economy.
-FCC commissioners will vote on Pai’s proposal to scrap net neutrality on 14 December 2017.
+Current Trump-appointed FCC Chairman Ajit Pai has been critical of net neutrality (also known as “open Internet”), deriding it as an overly restrictive and unnecessary set of regulations that is akin to “micromanaging” the internet.
+He has long argued that removing the 2015 restrictions would benefit consumers and the economy.
+FCC commissioners voted in favor of Pai’s proposal to scrap net neutrality on 14 December 2017.

-Fittingly, nowhere is the future of net neutrality more hotly debated than on the internet.
-One of its more fervent defenders in Congress, Rep. Ro Khanna (D-California), tweeted on 26 October about the likely consequences of its repeal:
+Fittingly, nowhere are the consequences of repealing the open internet rules more hotly debated than on the Internet.
+One of net neutrality’s more fervent defenders in Congress, Rep. Ro Khanna (D-California), tweeted the following on 26 October:

 In Portugal, with no net neutrality, internet providers are starting to split the net into packages. pic.twitter.com/TlLYGezmv6